gunnarmorling/1brc/README.md

   * The execution time of the program on your system and specs of the same (CPU, number of cores, RAM).
 This is for informative purposes only, the official runtime will be determined as described below.
 * I will run the program and determine its performance as described in the next section, and enter the result to the scoreboard.

-**Note:** I reserve the right to not evaluate specific submissions if I feel doubtful about the implementation (I.e. I won't run your BitCoin miner ;).
+**Note:** I reserve the right to not evaluate specific submissions if I feel doubtful about the implementation (I.e. I won't run your Bitcoin miner ;).

 If you'd like to discuss any potential ideas for implementing 1BRC with the community, you can use the [GitHub Discussions](https://github.com/gunnarmorling/onebrc/discussions) of this repository.